What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Conveyor Belt Sushi at Toriton Sushi Restaurant in SkyTree, Tokyo, Japan

-Once ringside, we were free to grab any of the plates of sushi that circled around the chefs like a choo-choo train.
-The plates are color-coded to indicate the price of each item.
-Guests can also place orders for specific dishes rather than choosing from the dishes on the belt.
-Additionally, like in most kaiten restaurants, the tea and sauces are complimentary.
-Read Toriton reviews
+Once ringside, we were free to grab anything that circled around the chefs like a choo-choo train.
+Conveniently, the plates are color-coded to indicate the price of each item.

 Japanese lanterns decorate restaurants in Roppongi, Tokyo, Japan

-The famous Tokyo sushi restaurant, Sukiyabashi Jiro, is claimed to be the best sushi restaurant in the world.
+The famous Sukiyabashi Jiro has claimed to be the best sushi restaurant in the world.
 We will never know, as we didn’t have a chance of scoring a reservation.
-The 10-seat restaurant in the Ginza district is a Michelin 3-Star establishment – and has seen many famous guests, like President Barack Obama.

 Diners eating at Ichiran Ramen in Tokyo, Japan

-Ramen was first introduced to Japan by Chinese immigrants in the late 19th century as wheat noodles served in broth and topped with roasted pork.
+Ramen was first introduced to Japan by Chinese immigrants in the late 19th century.
 Since then, the dish has evolved into something that Japan can clearly call its own.
-The dish is so popular, in fact, that the nearby city of Yokohama has an entire museum dedicated to ramen – naturally called, the Ramen Museum.

 Ippudo Ramen